 The coal mining industry is conscious of the environmental significance of its operations which, unavoidably, directly and indirectly, impact the environment.

-Mine management implement environmental management plans and strategies.
-These plans generally use legal compliance (such as permits and licenses) as the minimum requirement.
-Transparent and inclusive engagement with all stakeholders – is key to the industry's approach to environmental management including various tiers of government, environmental protection agencies and NGOs.
+Mine management is responsible for implementing environmental management plans and strategies.
+These plans generally use legal compliance (such as permits and licences) as the minimum requirement.
+Transparent and inclusive engagement with all stakeholders is key to the industry's approach to environmental management including various tiers of government, environmental protection agencies and NGOs.
 Some mines have formed strategic partnerships with global organisations such as the International Council on Mining and Metals (ICMM) to seek long-term solutions to environmental management challenges.

 In South Africa, the Mineral and Petroleum Resources Development Act (MPRDA) ensures that the principles of the National Environmental Management Act (NEMA) and National Water Act are applied in coal mining activities.